top of page

 Chinese Mythology

-It was believed written by Yu the Great, the founder of the first empire, the Xia Dynasty (about 2070 BC — 1600 BC) in history.
+Tradition attributes its creation to Yu the Great, the founder of the first Chinese empire, the Xia Dynasty (around 2070 BC to 1600 BC), or including his assistant Boyi.

-This miraculous book includes about 40 states, 550 mountains, 330 rivers, over 100 historical figures, more than 400 Mythical Creatures, their legends, agricultural activities, and customs, and the creation myth, Chinese Gods, and Mythical World
+This extraordinary book encompasses approximately 40 regions, 550 mountains, 330 rivers, over 100 historical figures, more than 400 Mythical Creatures, their legends, agricultural practices, customs, creation myths, Chinese Gods, Goddesses, Mythical Deities, and Mythical Places.

 Ancient and Mythical Creatures in Chinese mythology